 Launchpad guidelines and limitations

-Review the following guidelines about creating Launchpad events, including limitations that are related to collections and scheduling.
+Review the following guidelines about creating Launchpad events, including limitations that are related to collections, scheduling, and B2B price lists.

 Scheduling your event

 - You can't run or schedule overlapping events.
 For example, if you have an event scheduled that doesn't have an end date and you want to schedule a new event, then you need to edit the existing event to have an end date that is before the start date for the new event.

 - Events must be scheduled to begin at least five minutes after the previous one has ended.

 Adding and editing products

-All percentage discounts in an event apply to the regular prices of a product, not the compare-at prices.
-When a sales event starts, your customers see the sale prices that you specified for the event.
+- All percentage discounts in an event apply to the regular prices of a product, not the compare-at prices.
+When a sales event starts, the sale prices that you specified for the event are displayed to customers.
 If you have compare-at prices for your products, then for the duration of the event these values change to the regular, pre-sale prices of the products.
 When the event ends, both the regular and compare-at prices change back to the values that they had before the event.
-If you do not want the compare-at prices to be shown during an event, then remove them from your event theme.
+If you don't want the compare-at prices to be displayed during an event, then remove them from your event theme.

 - If you create an event that applies a discount to a collection, then the prices of products in that collection are changed when the event starts and when the event ends.
 Adding a product to the collection during the event doesn't apply the discount.
 Removing a product from the collection during the event doesn't remove the discount, though the product still automatically returns to regular price when the event ends.